 Regional products are the better ones: they save costs through short transport routes, can be delivered fresher and protect the Co2 emissions.
 According to surveys by Euromonitor International, the market for organic foods and beverages in developing countries grew by 36 percent between 2011 and 2016.
 The major trends of mindfulness and clean eating have taken the beverage industry to the next level, lifting the high demand for health and wellbeing products to an even higher level.

 For AUSTRIA JUICE, regionality has been a cornerstone of the value chain right from the start.
-Each of the 15 plants worldwide is located in close proximity to the raw material production areas, and through production in various countries, AUSTRIA JUICE can supply its customers on a regional basis.
+Each of the 14 plants worldwide is located in close proximity to the raw material growing areas, and through production in various countries, AUSTRIA JUICE can supply its customers on a regional basis.
 Due to the short transport routes, the fruits can be processed quickly and a maximum of 24 hours pass between harvesting and processing.

 Regionality and organic as a sales argument